evageck/System_Architecture_Diagram.pdf/README.md

 - The second device we will call MAC2 and will act as our DNS server later on.
 Go to System Settings, then Network, then "Configure IPv4" and select "Manually" and input the IP address `192.168.0.3` and enter the Subnet Mask `255.255.255.0`.
 In the "Router" space, enter the default gateway which is `192.168.0.1`.

 ### 5. Ensure both MACs can communicate with each other successfully
 - In the MAC1 search bar look up the Terminal application and enter "ping 192.168.0.3" and in the Terminal application for MAC2, enter "ping 192.168.0.2".
 For this to be successful it will say there was a Reply from the IP address and a 0% loss.
-If the Reply from IP address message will not stop hit control then c buttons on keyboard.
+If the Reply from IP address message will not stop hit control button then the c button on keyboard.

 <img width="31" alt="Screenshot 2024-09-16 at 6 17 27 PM" src="https://github.com/user-attachments/assets/fd743e3d-004a-4050-b3a7-d0cda428e6a0">
 <img width="272" alt="Screenshot 2024-09-16 at 6 17 38 PM" src="https://github.com/user-attachments/assets/be04d64c-4b4e-4fc3-9b89-0bcb4dc56d33">

 ### 6. Set up network web server requirements
 - A web server stores and provides website content when requested by browsers.
-HTTPS is Hypertext Transfer Protocal Secure which is used for transmitting data such as web pages between client and server is a secure manner.
+HTTPS is Hypertext Transfer Protocal Secure which is used for transmitting data such as web pages between client and server in a secure manner.
 MAC1 will be the web server that serves website content when a browser requests HTTP/HTTPS content.
 - For MAC1, open the MAMP applications folder, select Nginx as the web server.
 Now go into preferences and select Ports then edit both the Nginx Port and Apache Port to 80 then click OK.
 Changing the Nginx port is the only one truly needed but just to avoid any randome issues the Apache should also be changed.
 Then start the web server by clicking the start button.
 It may already say stop in that area which means it is already running.
 Just to be sure, click Stop then Start again.
 - Now we will create an index.html in the directory of our operating system.
 Since macOS is our operating system we will go into Applications, click MAMP, click htdocs option, then index.html.
 - Next, open the TextEdit application or any code editor and select that same index.html file and input "Welcome to Capstone Consulting".
 This will allow for our web page created using the MAMP index.html to display that message.